gjmolter/personal-portfolio/README.md

 ## This is my portfolio website.

-You can see it in it's full glory at: [gabrielmolter.com](https://gabrielmolter.com)
+You can see it running at: [gabrielmolter.com](https://gabrielmolter.com)

 Frontend is NextJS, with statically generated pages.